 - Let water trickle to keep it flowing.

 - Keep the garage door closed.

 Even with taking all the proper precautions, pipes may still freeze during an extended cold spell.
 If that occurs, the best solution is to call a plumber.

 - Do not try to thaw the pipe with an open flame.

 - Do not heat only one spot on the pipe, as this can cause it to burst.

-If you chose to try to thaw the pipe yourself, your best bet is a heat tape especially made to thaw water pipes.
+If you chose to try to thaw the pipe yourself, your best bet is a heat tape specially made to thaw water pipes.
 This tape is available at many hardware stores.
-Be careful when heating the pipe, as it may already be broken and just not leaking because the water inside is frozen.
+Be careful when heating the pipe, as it may already be broken and not leaking because the water inside is frozen.
 So be ready with the master shut-off valve in case water comes gushing out.